klumsy/PowerShellJS/README.md

 * Access PS variables from within JS.
 * Ability to submit PS events.
 * various package distributions (Joels, Chocolatey , Nuget)
+* CoffeeScript and TypeScript support (include those libraries automatically, and functions that will parse,compile,and execute them)

 ##Non-Goals
 * any WebServer or trying to be Node.JS.